EmanEbrahimYusuf/Sentance-to-Sentance-Similarity-NLP/README.md

 ## models
 * Applay the counter vectorizer model to convert the text to numbers
 * apllay the ML models to classifier tge  text id dublicated or not
-* use gradSarchCV to get pest mdoel with best prams
+* use gradSarchCV to get best mdoel with best prams
 * using deep learning to classifire
 ## the accuricy 99.9 without over fit
 ### Link of data